KnezIker/CNN/README.md

 </div>

 The zeroth layer performs convolution with two kernels (a fancy word for a matrix of weights) of size 5x5.
-The first kernel (Kernel 1) is aligned with the top-left corner of the input layer (image) and performs matrix multiplication with the overlapped image pixels.
+The first kernel (Kernel 1) is aligned with the top-left corner of the input layer (image) and performs multiplication with the overlapped image pixels.
+The multiplication is scalar (and not matrix!).
 That results in a 5x5 matrix.
 Then, all values in the resulting matrix are summed up, and the bias is added to the total.
 Then, that sum goes through the ReLU function, y = relu(x), which is:<br>